aoa4eva/personal-dashboard/README.md

 # A simple bootstrap template for project quick starts

 # What it is:
-A simple personal ddashboard that you can run from your local machine based on [nakai-ui](https://github.com/aoa4eva/nakai-ui)
+A simple personal dashboard that you can run from your local machine based on [nakai-ui](https://github.com/aoa4eva/nakai-ui)
 ![img.png](img.png)

 # How to use: